-Sure, you can make a lot of money in this job.
-In fact, the average salary is over $60,000.** But the porn industry has a dark underbelly.
+The porn industry has a dark underbelly.
 Aside from a higher risk of contracting sexually transmitted diseases or getting injured from certain acts, some porn performers experience emotional problems from being around dysfunctional or abusive people.
 In some parts of the industry, drug abuse is a daily occurrence.
 And it can be very difficult to hide your career from your family, form new relationships with those outside of the industry, or transition into a normal life and career once you get out.
-That's why many people list this occupation as one of the dumbest jobs in America.

 Hazardous Materials Removal Worker

 Also known as crop dusters, these pilots fly low to the ground over farmland.
-And that puts them in jeopardy of accidently hitting power lines or other obstacles.
+And that puts them in jeopardy of accidentally hitting power lines or other obstacles.
 Plus, most of them disperse chemicals that are known to be toxic to human health, especially when inhaled.
 Since their cockpits are usually uncovered, they are often exposed to unsafe levels of pesticides and herbicides.
-On average, they earn yearly pay of $72,140.

 These occupations represent only a small fraction of what many might consider to be America's worst jobs.
 Just consider all of the potential factors that can make a job truly terrible.
 For example, take sexual harassment.
 It's something that is known to be pretty widespread in occupational areas like food serving and industries like male athletics.
 Even a lot of officers in the military have reported it.